ibm-cloud-docs/vpc/vsi_is_disable_hyper-threading.md

 ```
 {: screen}

 You can use a similar approach to inject this process into Terraform.
-For more information, see [IaC Configuration Management with User-Data](https://ibm.github.io/cloud-enterprise-examples/iac-conf-mgmt/user-data/){: external}